Skip to main content

 Operational insight: Knowing which zones fill first helps optimize signage ("Level 2 has spaces") and pricing (charge more for Ground Floor during peak hours).

-Widget type: Number (minutes)
+Widget type: Number (metric math expression)

-Widget type: Table
+Widget type: Number

 Watch for real-time updates